Vikvam/accessibility_hackathon/presentation/reveal/notes.md

 ## Problems

-The issues visually-impaired have, that sighted people first think of such as

-- crossing the road
-- a tenhle
-- a tenhle
+Solutions for the issues of visually-impaired people are very often detached from reality.
+They are solutions that sound good but in practice are useless.

+what can I do with the information, that there is a tree

-are mostly dealt with.
-But the problems *we* are focusing on, are not that obvious.
+But the problems *we* are focusing on, are not that obvious but very needed.

 Things like
 picking the right clothes from the closet